 Its scientific name is Coris flavovittata.
 It can be found in the wild in the waters off Japan and the central and west Pacific Ocean.
 These fish are diggers and substrate rearrangers.
 They have a tendency to dig themselves into the substrate of the tank to sleep or when threatened, so it is necessary to have an appropriate depth of substrate.

 Dragon Wrasse (Rockmover Wrasse)

 The dragon wrasse (rockmover wrasse) is notorious for turning over and moving rocks and corals around to look for food.
 This can cause damage to desirable organisms.
 It can also make rock formations to become unstable, which may damage the tank's structure.
 In a tank setting, Novaculichthys taeniourus eats hermit crabs, snails, and marine worms including bristle worm.

-Dragon wrasse will bury in the sand to sleep at night and for protection when frightened or harassed.
-It also will dive into... cracks, crevices and holes in rocks.
-The dragon wrasse likes to move so you will need at least a 100-gallon tank for this fish.
+Dragon wrasse will burrow into the sand to sleep at night and for protection when frightened or harassed.
+It also will dive into cracks, crevices, and holes in rocks.
+The dragon wrasse likes room to move so you will need at least a 100-gallon tank for this fish.
 As well, tightly secure a tank cover, since, upon startling, this fish can jump and might pop out of your tank.

 04 of 10